PsySH manual

 Most PHP shells are terrible at namespaces.
 PsySH does just what you'd expect.

 Have a question about a core PHP function?
-Try doc array_map
+Try doc array_map.

 Want to read the documentation for an object property?
-Run doc $response->statusTexts
+Run doc $response->statusTexts.

 >>> help doc

-command knows all about your code — and everyone else's.
+The ls command knows all about your code — and everyone else's.
 Easily list and search

 all variables, constants, classes, interfaces, traits, functions, methods and properties.